Measurement events relative to temporal quantum reference frames: Non-ideal clocks

-If the clock is indeed imperfect, then \cref{eq:imperfect_evolution} is non-local in time.
-That is, $\frac{d}{dt} \ket{\psi(t)}_{SA}$ does not depend only on on quantities evaluated at time $t$, but also quantities evaluated at different times.
-For simplicity, we will in the following consider the case where $H_S = 0$, as this case already captures the conceptual issues relevant for this work.
+If the clock is non-ideal, then \cref{eq:imperfect_evolution} is non-local in time.
+By this, we mean that $\frac{d}{dt} \ket{\psi(t)}_{SA}$ does not depend only on the state of $SA$ at time $t$, but also on the state evaluated at different times.\footnote{Note that a time non-local \emph{equation} does not necessarily mean a time non-local or a non-unitary \emph{evolution}.
+Indeed, as shown in \cite{Smith_Ahmadi_2019}, in some cases a time non-local equation can be recast in the form of an ordinary Schr\"odinger equation, which is local in time and generates unitary time evolution in the sense of \cref{sec:review}, but features a different Hamiltonian $\hat h(t)$.
+However, to find the Hamiltonian $\hat h(t)$, in general, one needs to solve the time non-local equation first. }

+We now turn to the solution of \cref{eq:imperfect_evolution} and show that, for non-ideal clocks, the \HSLshort and \GLMshort approaches are physically inequivalent.
+For simplicity, we consider the case where $H_S = 0$, as this case already captures the conceptual issues relevant to this work.
 For the general case, we can simply substitute $\K{t}$ with $\K{t} + \hat H_S$.